dumux/dumux/examples/shallowwaterfriction/doc/_intro.md

+> This documented example was originally contributed by: Leopold Stadler and Martin Utz.

 # Shallow water flow with bottom friction
 In this example, the shallow water flow model is applied to simulate a steady subcritical flow including bottom friction (bed shear stress).